 Events in Germany for Winter

-Note that January and February are a bit quitet and people tend to hibernate outside of several notable events like Berlinale and Berlin Fashion Week.
+Note that January and February are a bit quiet and people tend to hibernate outside of several notable events like Berlinale and Berlin Fashion Week.

 Average Temperatures in Germany for Winter